mrblasco/contest/README.md

-% Contest package in R
+# Contest package in R

-%	Andrea Blasco
-%
+Description of the `contest` package in R,

 ## What the contest package does?